IBM (IBM)

 IBM competes with cloud and software providers like Microsoft (NASDAQ:MSFT), Amazon Web Services (NASDAQ:AMZN), and Oracle (NYSE:ORCL); consulting firms such as Accenture (NYSE:ACN) and Capgemini; and hardware manufacturers including Dell Technologies (NYSE:DELL) and Hewlett Packard Enterprise (NYSE:HPE).

-With $62.83 billion in revenue over the past 12 months, IBM is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
+With $65.4 billion in revenue over the past 12 months, IBM is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
 For IBM to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, IBM grew its sales at a sluggish 1.8% compounded annual growth rate over the last five years.
+As you can see below, IBM’s 1.3% annualized revenue growth over the last five years was sluggish.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-IBM’s annualized revenue growth of 1.8% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-IBM Year-On-Year Revenue Growth
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+IBM’s annualized revenue growth of 3.4% over the last two years is above its five-year trend, but we were still disappointed by the results.

-IBM also breaks out the revenue for its most important segment, Software.
-Over the last two years, IBM’s Software revenue averaged 7.6% year-on-year growth.
+We can dig further into the company’s revenue dynamics by analyzing its most important segment, Software.
+Over the last two years, IBM’s Software revenue averaged 8% year-on-year growth.
 This segment has outperformed its total sales during the same period, lifting the company’s performance.

-Looking further ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and suggests its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and suggests its newer products and services will spur better top-line performance.

 6. Operating Margin